How pGenie Works¶

 - Created by pGenie the first time

-pgn generate(orpgn analyse) is run for a query that has no existing signature file. - Read by pGenie on every subsequent run — pGenie compares the freshly-resolved signature against the committed file and fails the build if they differ.
+pgn generate(orpgn analyse) runs and a needed signature file does not exist. - Read by pGenie on every subsequent run — pGenie compares the freshly-resolved definition against the committed file and fails the build if they differ.

-- Updated manually by you when you want to tighten constraints (e.g. marking a parameter as non-nullable) or when a schema change requires acknowledging a type change.
+- Updated manually by you when you want to tighten constraints (for example, query parameter nullability or composite field nullability) or when a schema change requires acknowledging a type change.

 - Regenerated by pGenie only if you delete the file and re-run generation.